-The more widespread piece of fanon in Harry Potter is the version Hogwarts uniform that includes skirt/trousers, shirts and house-specific ties, with robes on top (which are also sometimes lined with their house colours).
-This comes ENTIRELY from the movies - the canon uniform consists of plain black robes, with no house markings.
+The most widespread piece of fanon in Harry Potter is that Hogwarts uniforms include skirt/trousers, shirts and house-specific ties, with robes on top (which are also sometimes lined with their house colors).
+This comes from the movies - the canon uniform consists of plain black robes, with no house markings.

-This should be obvious by anyone who's read Chamber of Secrets, since Harry and Ron wouldn't have mistaken a Ravenclaw for a Slytherin had half her uniform been blue.
+This should be obvious to anyone who's read Chamber of Secrets, since Harry and Ron wouldn't have mistaken a Ravenclaw for a Slytherin had half her uniform been blue.

 For some reason, said skirt on the fanon Hogwarts uniform for girls is almost always depicted as a short mini-skirt in fanart (in spite of it being around knee-length in the movies, most likely due to the Rule of Sexy).

 There was a widespread notion that Ginny's name was short for Virginia (a notion that originated from The Draco Trilogy), until JKR revealed that her full first name was actually the much rarer Ginevra.
 It was not unheard of for long-running fics to go back and change it, or else quietly retcon it and hope the readers didn't notice.
 (In one story, Harry complains to Ginny, "You're the person who let me think her name was Virginia for four years before finally revealing it was really Ginevra...")

 People continue to believe that "Percy" is short for "Percival," but Order of the Phoenix uses "Percy" for the official record of Harry's hearing.

 The spell called 'tempus' that tells the time is pure fanon, despite what many fanfic authors think.

 As are 'wards'.
 The word is used exactly once in the books, and that one does not refer to protective magic.
 In the books spells of this kind are called "protective enchantments/charms/spells."